 The pandemic has led to a dramatic increase in ransomware attacks globally.
 And getting targeted now can be expensive and disruptive, especially at a time when additional disturbances may be particularly hard to absorb.

-Estimates put the cost of ransomware to the U.S. economy alone at $7.5 billion in 2019.1 By some measures, that U.S. total for 2020 could run to $1.3 trillion, including downtime.
-The worldwide 2020 total could be as high as $25 trillion.2
+Estimates put the cost of ransomware to the U.S. economy alone at $1.3 trillion in 2020.1 By some measures, that U.S. total in 2021 could run to $6 trillion, including downtime, with the possibility of an attack happening every 11 seconds on average.2

-This year, as the coronavirus raged, many people have worked from home in cyber environments often less secure than their offices could provide.
-Moreover, many businesses were forced to become more digital in how they interacted with customers.
+Beginning last year, as the coronavirus raged, many people began working from home in cyber environments often less secure than their offices could provide.
+Since then, many businesses have been forced to become more digital in how they interact with customers.

-Little surprise, then, that year-to-date, ransomware attacks have risen as much as 715% over 2019.3 At J.P.
+Just in 2021 year-to-date, ransomware attacks have risen as much as 485% over 2020.3 At J.P.
 Morgan, we have seen a marked uptick in clients victimized by ransomware attacks.
 Often, it’s because their firms lacked the right safeguards to stop ransomware invasions.
+And even as employees have begun returning to offices, cybercriminals continue to target businesses with ransomware.

-Targets include businesses of all types and sizes—in all regions.
-But the most frequently targeted are currently companies in the oil & gas, healthcare and education industries.
-Also, as many regions do not demand reporting, and businesses everywhere are reluctant to reveal ransomware attacks, reported numbers are likely a small portion of actual cases.
+Businesses across the globe of all types and sizes have fallen victims to ransomware attacks.
+But the most frequently targeted are currently companies in the oil & gas infrastructure, healthcare and education industries.
+Also, as many regions do not require reporting of cyber attacks, and businesses everywhere are reluctant to reveal ransomware attacks, reported numbers are likely a small portion of actual cases.

 The real costs of a cyber ransom